 And the rudder…

 Unfortunately, hoping was not enough.
 Through the coming weeks it became apparent something was clearly wrong, something that even the mid-summer short-haul could not correct.
 We spent the summer suspecting the worst and ultimately using the boat very little.
-Sure enough, when we pulled the rudder, as stated, there were some wear marks, likely from a slight bend in the shaft.
-This is repairable.
+Sure enough, when we pulled the rudder, as stated, there were some suspicious new wear marks.
 A quick inspection of the housing, shining a light up inside, revealed marks in the metal, and damage of some degree.
 It ‘s possible that was bent as well.
 Fortunately the good people at S&S Propeller assured us this is something they know how to tackle, so it looks like I’ll be heading over to Flushing in the coming weeks.

 If anyone wonders why we put ourselves through all this, as I’ve stated from the beginning, we’re clearly out of our minds.
 But our sanity was somewhat reassured as we paid a visit to the Norwalk Boat Show earlier today.
 We went there hoping to find some resources for repairs, parts suppliers and the like, but discovered that was not to be.
 The vendors, for the most part, were either offering their services or selling things like (I kid you not) LED lighted cup-holders.
 Clearly, this was not a show for the do-it-yourself crowd.
 I’ve heard the wooden boat shows may be more of what we’re looking for.
 But we’d paid our admission, so I suggested to Frank we take a stroll down the dock to view the shiny new stuff floating there.
 I can’t even venture to guess the price-tags on those gleaming toys.
 As the saying goes, if you have to ask how much, you can’t afford it.
 But amusingly, as we strolled among the window-shoppers, we paused to study construction on some of these multi-million dollar yachts, noticing the nice and the less-than-nice workmanship.
 There were details that impressed us, and just as often, places where corners were cut.
 For that kind of money, I expect my corners to be steam-bent and perfectly fitted.
 The more we looked, the more we came to appreciate our well-built little boat.
 I’d like to see how some of these fine boats weather 32 years of love, knocks and neglect.
 Will all this work we’re doing restoring this boat be worth it in the end?
 Financially?
 Probably not.
 We knew that going in.
 But the more I look around, the more I see, they just don’t build them like they used to.